Imaginarydesign/imaginarydesign.co.uk/_posts/2019-04-10-should-designers-code.md

 ---
 layout: article
 title: Should designers code
-meta-title: Should designers code | Adam Koniuszewski
+meta-title: Should designers code | Adam Koniuszewski, Designer in Manchester, UK
 description: There’s a recurring debate in our industry over whether or not designers should write code.
 Everyone has an opinion.
 The answers always depending on who is asking.
 reading_time: 2 min
 ---